What is a Forest and Conservation Technician?

 Is There Job Demand for Forest and Conservation Technicians?

 In the United States, there were 33,200 jobs for Forest and Conservation Technician in 2016.
 New jobs are being produced at a rate of 3.9% which is below the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Forest and Conservation Technician by 2026.
-Due to new job openings and attrition, there will be an estimated 4,000 positions for Conservation Technician per year.
+Due to new job openings and attrition, there will be an average of 4,000 job openings in this field each year.

 The states with the most job growth for Conservation Technician are Nevada, Florida, and Louisiana.
 Watch out if you plan on working in Maryland, West Virginia, or Oklahoma.
 These states have the worst job growth for this type of profession.